JingQunCui/EmotionDetector/README.md

 ## Product

-This is a template for an AI based application.
-Model used is an emotion detector with a user registration and login implemented.
+This project is a template for an AI-powered web application featuring an emotion detection model, along with user registration and login functionality.
+The app allows users to input text and receive an analysis of the emotional tone behind it, powered by a fine-tuned transformer model.

 ---

 ## Audience

-Users that are new to a certain language and are unable to tell the tone of speech.
+This application is designed for users who are new to a language or have difficulty interpreting tone or sentiment in written communication.
+It can be especially helpful for non-native speakers, language learners, or individuals seeking more confidence when navigating emotional nuance in conversation.